mischkiey/acclimate-app-brief/USERFEEDBACK.md

 #### Developers

-1.1.
-Experienced

 Joshua Struve, classmate
-> User Feedback: Have multiple search inputs/single click/press buttons
+> User Feedback: The search form should llow multiple search inputs
-[] Action:
+* Action:

+> User Feedback: The search form should have single-click/press inputs
+* Action: After careful consideration, I decided not to implement this functionality for the ff reasons:
+**

 Minh Nguyen, classmate
-> User Feedback: I should be able to view new password requirements [X] Action: Error is displayed for when password does not meet requirements [X] Action: Added tooltip on hover with password hints
+> User Feedback: I should be able to view new password requirements
+* Action: Error is displayed for when password does not meet requirements
+* Action: Added tooltip on hover with password hints

+Muhajir Sayer
+> User Feedback: Acclimate is super cool!
+I could see myself using this to make sure I’m prepared for natural disasters in the future.
+The design is clean, and the app is easy and intuitive to use, with great features and functionality

 Renata Dickinson, classmate
-> User Feedback: I should be able to understand what the lists are for/I should be able to see an instructions page [X] Action: Added tooltips to buttons/icons with no labels [X] Action: Added a help page route
+> User Feedback: I should be able to understand what the lists are for/I should be able to see an instructions page
+* Action: Added tooltips to buttons/icons with no labels
+* Action: Added a help page route
-[X] Action: When a new user logs in for the first the time, he or she is redirected to the help page
+* Action: When a new user logs in for the first the time, he or she is redirected to the help page

-> User Feedback: Add further username validation (spaces not allowed before or after) on sign up [X] Action: Added simple username validation on client side which checks for spaces as user types
+> User Feedback: Add further username validation (spaces not allowed before or after) on sign up
+* Action: Added simple username validation on client side which checks for spaces as user types

 > User Feedback: Implement XSS
-[X] Action: Implemented simple sanitation methods on data being returned to cient side
+* Action: Implemented simple sanitation methods on data being returned to cient side

 Wesley Rou, classmate
 > There is a lot of white on white on white.
-Maybe a pastel palette would help pop the components out even more [] Action:
+Maybe a pastel palette would help pop the components out even more
+* Action:

 > The little face on the landing page is cute, but there's a lot of white space to the right of it.
 I wonder whether it should go up above to the left of the app name
-[] Action:
+* Action:

 > After login, I get navigated to the empty dashboard.
 Maybe after registration, login automatically and then redirect to the search page to bypass the step where a first time user has to navigate to the search manually
-[X] Action: When a new user logs in for the first the time, he or she is redirected to the help page
+* Action: When a new user logs in for the first the time, he or she is redirected to the help page

 > Visually I like the buttons, but I think you lost a fair bit of clarity on what some of them do (specifically, I clicked on the + button on the task list 10 times before realizing that it was to add an entry into the list because I thought it was going to generate a list for me like it says in the instructions)
-[X] Action: Added tooltips to buttons onhover to clear ambiguity
+* Action: Added tooltips to buttons onhover to clear ambiguity

 #### Non-developers/Consumers
 1.